arnoson/hydra-midi/README.md

 ### velocity()

-Retrieves the latest velocity played for a the note that calls it, in a range from 0 to 1.
+Retrieves the latest velocity played for the note in a range from 0 to 1.

 ```js
 note('C3').velocity()